finom/finom/README.md

 I'm also available to get hired thru [Upwork](https://www.upwork.com/freelancers/~013ad74f3ced3e3071).
 Unfortunately I don't accept any proposals for any work outside of it.

-Feel free to subscribe and star my repos!
+Feel free to follow me and star my repos!

 <!--
 **finom/finom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.